dDipankar/CRISPER-CAS9/files.md

 activity_score_CAE.py: gives activity score of CAE model for binary classifaction using both seq and nu

-seq_nu_wtt.h5: weight file for CAE model for binary classifaction using both seq and nu
+seq_nu_wtt.h5: weight file for CAE model using both seq and nu using 40 bp context

+seq_nu_28bp_wtt.h5 : weight file for CAE model using both seq and nu using 28 bp context